Summary

 Understanding PM2.5, PM10, and AQI

-When we talk about air pollution, the most common indicators are particulate matter, specifically PM2.5 and PM10.
-These are tiny particles suspended in the air, PM10 being less than 10 microns in diameter, and PM2.5 being even finer at under 2.5 microns.
-PM2.5 is especially dangerous because it can penetrate deep into the lungs and even enter the bloodstream, leading to respiratory and cardiovascular issues.
+When we talk about air pollution, the most common indicators are particulate matter, specifically PM₂.₅ and PM₁₀.
+PM₂.₅ can penetrate deep into the lungs and even enter the bloodstream, leading to respiratory and cardiovascular issues.

-To give these numbers more context, we use the Air Quality Index (AQI).
+To give these numbers more context, we use the AQI.
 The AQI is a normalized scale (often ranging from 0 to 500) that translates raw pollutant concentrations into categories such as “Good,” “Moderate,” or “Hazardous.”
-AQI simplifies complex environmental data, helping policymakers and the public quickly understand health risks.

 Criteria for Ranking Countries

-For a fair comparison, the countries are ranked based on annual average PM2.5 concentrations, the most reliable indicator of long-term air pollution exposure.
-Secondary parameters, such as PM10 levels, number of high AQI days, and presence of real-time monitoring networks, were also considered.
+For a fair comparison, countries are concentrations, the most reliable indicator of long-term air pollution exposure. and the presence of real-time monitoring networks was also considered.

 This approach ensures that rankings are based not just on static figures, but on consistent, real-world measurements.

 Before we get into the cleanest countries, let’s first take a look at the ones struggling the most with air pollution.
-It’ll give us a clearer picture of where the air quality is poor, and where it’s actually safe to breathe.
+It’ll give us a clearer picture of where air quality is poor and where it’s actually safe to breathe.

 Top 5 Most Polluted Countries in 2025

-They say you can go days without food or water, but not even minutes without air.
-Yet, for millions of people, the air they breathe every day is doing more harm than good.
+Yet for millions of people, the air they breathe every day does more harm than good.

 In this section, we take a closer look at the world’s top 5 most polluted countries in 2025, places where air quality has reached critical levels and urgent action is needed.